 a.
-Historical roots: In the identification of issues of salary determination, attention has been drawn to the government decision to establish the Sri Lanka Teacher Service with five grades (incorporating the 25 teacher categories that existed before) and increase the salaries on the basis of a closed service.
+Historical roots: In the identification of issues of salary determination, attention has been drawn to the government decision to establish the Sri Lanka Teacher Service with five grades (incorporating the 28 teacher categories that existed before, ref.
+PA Cir.37/92) and increase the salaries on the basis of a closed service.
 Since the Principals were not considered for salary revision at this stage, a conflict arose between the two services which was solved by a court case.
 It has been pointed out that the B. C. Perera Salary Commission recommendations in PA Circular 02/97 resulted in anomalies between salary structures of teachers and principals services, and there were not addressed by late salary revisions effected by PA Circular 06/2006 and 03/2016.
-The proposals made by a Committee appointed following the instructions of the Salaries Commission under the chairperson Ms. P. K. S. Subodini were not well received by the Salaries Commission on the grounds that they would create issues elsewhere in the public services.
-However, the some of the recommendations of the Committee were given effect by PA Circular 3-2016-04 and they were implemented in part, and it has been pointed out that these actions have created further anomalies between the salaries of teachers and principals.

 The National Salaries Commission made its own salary proposals by letter No. NSCC/05/38/CM-IV dated 18.06.2021 which have not been received well by the SLPS unions.
 The Cabinet of Ministers has considered a proposal submitted by the then Minister of Education ED/EST/21/23 date 16.07.2021 which has not resulted in decisions to provide suitable solutions.
 Thus, it is clear that the salary issues have continued to haunt the SLPS for decades, and it is time now to find a reasonable solution.